PLAN A COLORADO TROUT FISHING VACATION

 Fish the Mountain West

 Rainbow trout, brown trout and cutthroats thrive year-round in the rivers and lakes of the Gunnison Valley.
 Kokanee salmon swim up from Blue Mesa Reservoir to spawn in the rivers every fall.
-From the East River and Slate River in Crested Butte, to the Taylor River in Almont and the Gunnison River in Gunnison, there are both small and large rivers and streams in every corner of the valley.
-Bodies of water range from tiny alpine lakes to Blue Mesa Reservoir, one of the largest lakes in Colorado.
+From the East River and Slate River in Crested Butte, to the Taylor River in Almont and the Gunnison River in Gunnison, both small and large rivers and streams flow through every corner of the valley.
+Bodies of water range from tiny alpine lakes to one of the largest lakes in Colorado.
 Find a fishing guide or outfitter to show you the ropes, or explore on your own.
 Learn about fishing regulations and how to create a healthy, sustainable environment where fish can thrive.
 Start planning your Colorado trout fishing vacation from here.

 Gold Medal Waters